LawrenceLoz/FormulaShare-DX/README.md

 ![build status](https://github.com/LawrenceLoz/FormulaShare-DX/actions/workflows/validate-branch-deployable.yml/badge.svg)

 This repository is the sharing framework for the [open-core](https://en.wikipedia.org/wiki/Open-core_model) project FormulaShare.
-FormulaShare is offered on the Salesforce [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1), with code from this repository augmented with additional features and capabilties.
+FormulaShare is offered as an [app on the Salesforce AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1), which embeds code from this repository and extends with features and capabilities to enable a dynamic and responsive sharing model for orgs of all scales.

-The framework is provided open source in order for FormulaShare subscribers to be review and be confident that the app is designed securely.
+The framework is provided open source in order for FormulaShare subscribers to be review and be confident that the app is designed in a secure and performant way.
 We also welcome contributions from our community of users or others who would like to collaborate and improve the design.
 The code can also be used in part or in its entirety to support other projects.

 ## What problem are we solving?